-As we know in the era of # metoo, men find it hard to hear women say NO. With that sexual physiology designed by evolution to keep men interested on a fairly continuous basis, women have to work hard to override their signals of attraction.
+As we know in the era of #metoo, men find it hard to hear women say NO. With that sexual physiology designed by evolution to keep men interested on a fairly continuous basis, women have to work hard to override their signals of attraction.
 And if they want men to go away and get on with some hunting, they will have to work very hard indeed.

 Whispering 'not right now, darling' won't work.
 They need noise, rude songs, militant dance formations to get men's attention: ritual.
 But the clincher is a symbolic overturning of reality.
-If men are looking for a mate who is female of the right species then change that, collectively act out "We're actually males, and not even human but animal!'
-Signal 'Wrong sex, Wrong species, wrong time'.
-Be a red ochre body-painted coalition pantomiming the rutting behaviour of the animals you want men to hunt.
+If men are looking for a mate who is female of the right species then change that, collectively act out "We're actually males, and not even human but

-Now we can see why hunter-gatherer puberty rituals take the forms they do.
-The Kalahari Eland bull dance is one of the world's oldest living rituals.
+Now we begin to see why hunter-gatherer puberty rituals take the forms they do.
+Because it is found among so many different Khoisan groups, the Kalahari Eland bull dance is hot favourite to be the world's oldest living ritual.
 Women of the camp flash naked buttocks as they dance in playful imitation of mating antelopes.
 Men can watch but not approach close to the menstrual girl's seclusion hut.
-She is identified as the Eland Bull, with whom the women pantomime mating.
+She is identified as the mystically potent Eland Bull, with whom the women pantomime mating.

-In the Hadza maitoko ceremony, girls dress as hunters, acting out the story of the matriarch who hunted zebra and tied their penises onto herself.
+In the Hadza maitoko ceremony, girls dress as hunters, acting out the story of the matriarch who used to hunt zebra with a bow and arrow and tied their penises onto herself.
 What first appears inexplicable now makes perfect sense as women's supernatural construction of taboo - 'wrong sex, wrong species'.
-This is showing us what the first religious concepts looked like.
+This is telling us about what the first religious concepts looked like and how they were embodied.